 Want to see the numbers for yourself?
 Check out NerdWallet’s house affordability calculator.
 It breaks down how far your dollar will stretch based on where you’re looking to buy, your household income, down payment, monthly payments for your debt and your credit score.[trx_call_to_action title=”Start your search for homes” style=”1″ accent=”no” custom=”no” link=”http://search.sallysellsmoore.com/idx/search/basic” link_caption=”Let’s get started”][/trx_call_to_action]

+Bottom line, according to HSH, Kansas City is one of the least expensive metros in the United States!
 Whether you’re looking for a new construction home or a resale, there’s something for everyone.
 A Midwest town that gets lots of national accolades, there are housing opportunities for every budget in Kansas City.

 Saving on mortgage rates

 Another big bonus for home buyers in Kansas City?
 Even though housing prices continue to rise, their purchasing power has actually never been stronger.
 That’s because interest rates are at all time lows!
 In Kansas City, many lenders are offering 30-year fixed rate mortgages for less than 3 percent!
 Of course, mortgage rates constantly change, and they’re based on your credit, down payment and mortgage length.

 A great way to maximize your money even more is to shop around for mortgage rates.
 Spending just a little time up front can save you big money down the road.
 The difference of just half percentage point can save you thousands of dollars in just a few years!

 Unfortunately, the Consumer Financial Protection Bureau found nearly half of home buyers don’t shop for a mortgage.
 Don’t make that expensive mistake!
 Many lenders offer easy online loan applications you can fill out in the comfort and safety of your own home — no need to meet face to face!